Metinaro: Development and economy

 Metinaro's proximity to Dili has supported infrastructural and economic growth, with ongoing efforts to improve roads, healthcare, and education.
 Fishing and small-scale trade remain essential to the local economy, while agricultural activities dominate the inland regions.

 Cultural and natural attractions

 Traditional Timorese culture thrives in Metinaro, with local ceremonies and community practices playing a central role in daily life.
 The coastal and hilly terrain also provide opportunities for exploration and ecotourism.

 Significance

-Metinaro’s strategic location, military installations, and natural attractions contribute to its importance within the Dili Municipality and East Timor at large.
+Metinaro’s strategic location, military installations, and natural attractions contribute to its importance within the Dili Municipality and Timor-Leste at large.